vincenz8/divergens-civ/moddata/autociv_README.md

 - Settings
 	- Max corpses visible

+## Known autociv issues that I plan to fix
+- 'autociv' function works also for non-host users, which means a player can visually change their civ by typing it on the chat without actually changing it if the host doesn't have autociv.
+This problem causes a lot of confusion, as players might not notice this and start the game with the wrong civ.

 ## Download
 There are three ways:
 - Download and install from the wildfiregames forum autociv page topic (files on first page)